coti-io/coti-sdk-typescript/README.md

 # COTI v2 Typescript SDK

-The COTI Typescript SDK is comprised of two main components:
+The COTI Typescript SDK is composed of two main components:

 1. The `crypto_utils.ts`: used for cryptographic operations.

 2. The `ether_utils.ts` : used for ethers related operations

 3. Typescript classes to interact with the COTI network.
 These are located in the [src/account](src/account) directory.
    The following are provided: